Skip to main content

 7. File the Beneficial Ownership Information Report

-The final step is filing a Beneficial Ownership Information Report with a federal agency called FinCEN.
+Lastly, you might want to file a Beneficial Ownership Information Report with the Financial Crimes Enforcement Network (FinCEN).
 The BOI Report should include information about your company’s beneficial owners, and, depending on when your business was formed, company applicants as well.
-Feel free to file the report yourself if you want, or hire us to to file the BOI Report on your behalf.
+Feel free to file the BOI Report yourself if you want (FinCEN asks for the filing to be made within 90 days of forming a business), or hire us to to file the BOI Report on your behalf.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.